aandrewchen/gcal.cli/README.md

 # googleCal.cli

-gcal.cli is a command-line interface tool built with Python3, Pytest, Typer, and the Google Calendar API.
+googleCal.cli is a command-line interface tool built with Python3, Pytest, Typer, Google client library, and the Google Calendar API.
 It's designed to automate procedures and manage Google Calendar events.

 ## Features